Battle of Hayes Pond: Robeson County and the Lumbee Tribe

-The Lumbee people in southeastern North Carolina originated from various Native American groups which were greatly impacted by conflicts and infectious diseases dating back to the period of European colonization.
+The Lumbee people in southeastern North Carolina originated from various Native American groups which were greatly affected by conflicts and infectious diseases dating back to the period of European colonization.
 Those who survived these disruptions grouped together as a homogeneous community.
 Culturally, this group was not particularly distinct from proximate European Americans; they were mostly agrarian, and shared similar styles of dress, homes, and music.
 They also spoke English and were mostly Protestants.
 Their identity was rooted in kinship and shared location.
 Through intermarriage, they acquired some white and black ancestry.
 In 1830, the United States government began a policy of Indian removal, forcibly relocating traditional-living, "tribal" Native American populations in the American South further west.
 Native Americans in Robeson County, North Carolina, owing to their assimilation into Euro-American culture, were not subject to removal.
 However, from this point on they were increasingly subject to racial discrimination.

-In 1835 the Constitution of North Carolina classified the eastern Carolina Native Americans as "free persons of color".
+In 1835, the Constitution of North Carolina classified the eastern Carolina Native Americans as "free persons of color".
 Under this system they were denied the right to vote, bear arms, or attend white schools.
 During the American Civil War, the Confederate States Army conscripted them for labor, though some resisted, leading to the Lowry War.
 In 1885, following Native Americans' refusal to attend black schools, the state of North Carolina recognized this group as Croatans and established a separate school system for them.
 This tripartite segregation was unique in the American South, though whites generally regarded both the Native Americans and blacks as "colored".
 Some other county facilities were separated for "Whites", "Negroes", and "Indians".
-In 1913 the North Carolina General Assembly reclassified the Indians as Cherokees.
+In 1913, the North Carolina General Assembly reclassified the Indians as Cherokees.

 Hundreds of Native Americans from Robeson County fought for the United States during World War II in white units (blacks were segregated into different outfits).
 Many returned with a willingness to pursue social change.
 Some of them, especially the war veterans, disliked Robeson County's segregation.
 Other leaders lobbied for the adoption of a unique name to identify their group.
 In the early 1950s, some led by minister D. F. Lowry formed an organization, the Lumbee Brotherhood, to unite the community.
 The chosen name, "Lumbee", was derived from the Lumber River, which ran through Robeson County.
 Lowry and his supporters argued that this was a suitable label, since the community had its origins in various indigenous groups but all resided near the river.
 In 1952 the name Lumbee was approved by the Native Americans in a referendum, and the following year the General Assembly formally recognized the label.
-In 1956 the United States Congress formally extended partial recognition to the Lumbee Tribe, affirming their existence as an indigenous community but disallowing them from use of federal funds and services available to other Native American groups.
+In 1956, the United States Congress formally extended partial recognition to the Lumbee Tribe, affirming their existence as an indigenous community but disallowing them from use of federal funds and services available to other Native American groups.
 By 1958 Robeson County had a triracial population consisting of approximately 40,000 whites, 30,000 Native Americans (including Lumbees and Tuscaroras), and 20,000 blacks.